 Vajraloka meditation retreats are held largely in silence and each one explores an aspect of the Triratna system of practice.
 We usually have two retreats a month.

 From 2023 we are planning to change the format of our programme.
-Five of the months throughout the year will be devoted to exploring one of the five areas of the system of practice.
-In this way, we will work our way through the whole system over course of the year.
-Each month will have a retreat exploring the theme and later in the month there will be a shorter event, exploring the theme in theory and practice with the retreat leaders, looking at why we present it in the way we do.
+Building up to five months over two years, January and February 2023 each will be devoted to exploring one of the five areas of the system of practice – Integration and Positive Emotion.
+In this way, we will work our way through the whole system over course of 2022 and 2023.
+Each of these months will have a retreat exploring the theme and later in the month there will be a shorter event, exploring the theme in theory and practice with the retreat leaders, looking at why we present it in the way we do.

 People will also be welcome to stay here as part of the community for the whole month and to explore the theme within their own practice.